Medicaid and Personal Injury Settlements: Is There a Connection?

 1. Structured Settlements

-Opting for a structured settlement rather than a lump-sum payment provides periodic payments over time, which can reduce the immediate impact on your countable assets and subsequent Medicaid eligibility.
+Opting for a structured settlement rather than a lump-sum payment provides periodic payments, which can reduce the immediate impact on your countable assets and, in turn, on your subsequent Medicaid eligibility.

 2. Special Needs Trusts